Intrinsically-Sublime/FastLED-XY-Map-Generator/README.md

 1) Add wLED ledmap.json output.
    * 2D matrix settings in wLED must be Horizontal starting in the TOP LEFT (NO serpentine) regardless of your actual layout.
 2) Add wLED 2d-gaps.json output.
-3) Add wLED freestyle ledmap.json option.
-You must start with an empty array.
+3) ~~Add wLED freestyle ledmap.json option.
+You must start with an empty array.~~ Disabled until it works with serpentine and the other options.
 4) Add wLED mapping mode options.
 Map the LED # to the Grid location or Map the Grid location to the LED #
 5) Add wLED tri-State 2d-gaps.json option.